4sval/FModel/README.md

 ## DOCUMENTATION
 ### Important
-If you find this repository useful, feel free to give it a :star: thank you :kissing_heart:

-If somehow FModel crash because of permissions, please either disable Windows Defender or add and exception for FModel.exe

 If issues occur when compiling the source code, make sure that the software is being built for x64.

+If somehow FModel crash because of permissions, please either disable Windows Defender or add and exception for FModel.exe.
+Also if you find this project useful, feel free to give it a :star: thank you :kissing_heart:
 ### Features
 1. Extract
 2. Serialize (CTRL+F/G/I support)
-3. Filter
+3. Filter & Search
 4. Create Cosmetics Icon
+5. Create Challenges Icon
-5. Merge Icons
+6. Merge Icons
-6. Backup current .PAK files
+7. Backup current .PAK files
-7. Load difference between current .PAK files and backup file
+8. Load difference between current .PAK files and backup file
-8. Load, Extract and Save Assets automatically between current .PAK files and backup file
+9. Load, Extract and Save Assets automatically between current .PAK files and backup file
 ### What i'm using
 - [Fortnite Asset Parser](https://github.com/SirWaddles/JohnWickParse) - Custom Version With Output Control And No `key.txt`
 - [AutoUpdater.NET](https://github.com/ravibpatel/AutoUpdater.NET)